jianxunbak/Assignment-4.1/assignment.md

 |2.
 Your answer| Input answer|
 |3.
 Your answer| Input answer|

 2. What kind of culture and mindset would hinder the success of DevOps?
-Share your top 3 for each with the class.

 |What Mindset|Why so?|Example|
 |-|-|-|